 The main factors affecting it are your payment history, debt utilization ratio, credit history length, credit mix and frequency of new credits.
 Your payment history contributes to 35% of it, the debt utilization ratio – 30%, the length of your credit history – 15% and credit mix and new credit – 10% each.
 A person with bad credit score must have under performed in some or all of the above factors.

 If you’re unsure of calculating your credit score, you can use an online tool to know how bad or good your present credit score is.

 The Average Credit Scores Across the Country

 The average score of the Americans has been on the rise for the past few years.
 This proves that the economy of the United States is swinging up.
 In 2018, the average score of the age group 33 to 52 years is 655.
 A study by WalletHub shows that the average age for a bad credit score is 52 years.
 This figure, however, is contrary to the general thought of younger people defaulting more than the experienced.

 Geographically, Mississippi has the lowest average with 642 points.

 Improving Your Credit Score

 It doesn’t have to follow you throughout your life.
 Most delinquent marks in your credit history will cease to appear after about seven years, although some might take longer.
-But the new markings will have to be positive, in order to boost your score.
-Through hard work, determination and following some improvement measures like paying off debt on time, utilizing debt to the minimum and maintaining a longer history, you can come out of the vicious circle and have a good one.
+But the new markings will have to be positive to boost your score.
+Through hard work, determination, and following some improvement measures like paying off debt on time, utilizing debt to the minimum, and maintaining a longer history, you can come out of the vicious circle and have a good one.
 Monitoring your credit regularly is a great way to ensure the health of your credit.